Use the change-of-base theorem to find an approximation to four d... | Channels for Pearson+

 Textbook Question

 Use the change-of-base theorem to find an approximation to four decimal places for each logarithm.
-See Example 8. log_√19 5
+See Example 8. . log_1/2 3

 Verified Solution